GT-Pradiv/GT-Pradiv/README.md

-### Hi there 👋 I'm Pradiv Gnanaraj, an L2 Support Engineer with a passion for SaaS troubleshooting and a drive for automation.
+### Hi there 👋 I'm Pradiv Gnanaraj, a Technical Support Engineer passionate about process improvement and team leadership.

 I currently work with a leading AI-based SaaS company, where I specialize in resolving complex technical issues and improving system stability.
-My background in systems and infrastructure, particularly with ESXi, gives me a unique perspective on managing and optimizing cloud-native applications.
+My background in systems and infrastructure, particularly with ESXi, gives me a unique perspective on managing technical operations and optimizing cloud-native applications.

-I'm on a mission to transition into a DevOps Engineer role, and I'm actively building an end-to-end portfolio to demonstrate my skills in automation, CI/CD, and cloud infrastructure.
+I'm focused on a **Technical Support Leadership Track**, actively building a portfolio of knowledge and processes to streamline operations and enhance team performance.

 ---

 ### What I'm Doing Now

-* **Solving SaaS Issues:** I'm gaining real-world experience in API troubleshooting (OAuth2, SAML), scripting (Python, Bash), and resolving database and cloud-related issues.
+* **Improving SaaS Workflows:** I'm gaining real-world experience in API troubleshooting (OAuth2, SAML), scripting (Python, Bash), and resolving common database and cloud-related issues to identify key areas for process automation.
-* **Building a Portfolio:** I'm creating live projects to showcase my proficiency in DevOps tools.
-You can view my progress on my pinned repositories below.
-* **Creating Content:** I'm documenting my learnings and most common troubleshooting scenarios on my blog and in my self-published book, which you can soon find here: [Link to your website/blog]
+* **Building a Knowledge Base:** I'm documenting my learnings and most common troubleshooting scenarios on my blog and in a self-published book, which you can soon find here: [Link to your website/blog].
+This content is designed to empower L1 support and reduce escalation rates.
 * **Growing a Business:** I am building a portfolio of digital products on Gumroad to share my knowledge with the community and create a passive income stream.
+This also allows me to explore team management and scaling from a business perspective.

 ---

 ### My Toolkit

-_A visual representation of the technologies I use and am currently learning._
+_A visual representation of the technologies I use and am currently learning.
+These are the tools I use to analyze and improve technical operations._

 <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white" alt="Python Badge"/>
 <img src="https://img.shields.io/badge/Bash-4EAA25?style=for-the-badge&logo=gnubash&logoColor=white" alt="Bash Badge"/>